-Rated ‘R’ for violence, language and some sexual content/nudity.
+Rated ‘R’ for language throughout, sexual content and some drug use.